vinayvinu500/desc_stats/README.md

 # Constraints:

-- Features(Attributes/Columns): Needs to be of Integer/Float datatype
+- Features(Attributes/Columns): Needs to be of Integer/Float datatype.

 # Functionalities